Hello there and welcome to Owl Creek Farm!

 So, 2021 is here.
 We have a few simple (on paper) plans to complete:

-put up fencing and gates (done), add a shelter (it’s being built to be ready in mid August), get goats (started – our first does brought home July 15!); build a chicken coop and secure fenced area (we DO have owls… and foxes and coyotes), and get chickens; and in the very least for our home yard, finish spreading top soil and grading for drainage, and plant the lawn areas.
+put up fencing and gates (done), add a shelter (done), get goats (started – our first does brought home July 15!); build a chicken coop and secure fenced area (we DO have owls… and foxes and coyotes), and get chickens; and in the very least for our home yard, finish spreading top soil and grading for drainage, and plant the lawn areas.
 We also have to disc the hay field one more time and then seed it (done).
 Ironically, I assumed there wouldn’t be time to get the proper garden started, but we were able to do so.

 We are SO excited to get the goats and chickens!
 So, we’ve spent a few years building up the homestead part of our property, and this is the year that we finally really turn into a farm.
 We are currently open to discussions with distributors and/or direct sales for butcher shops, restaurants, etc. We treat every animal in our lives, whether they are destined for food/other needs, or companionship, humanely, and with respect.
 While we don’t intend to go through the organic certification process, we operate with the certainty that our land, and the animals on it, are ours to care for, not force into submission with engineered crops and detrimental chemicals.